-CS 1026 provides an introduction to the basic concepts of computer programming and program design.
+CS 1026 introduces the basic concepts of computer programming and program design.
 It is intended for students who have interest in learning basic programming skills including those who intend to study Computer Science.
 This course assumes no previous programming background, although having some experience with programming is an asset.